OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 A: Yes, through early reclaim (with discount) or redemption (with waiting period).
 The conversion price cannot be changed once set.

 **Q: What can I do with my receipt tokens before expiry?**
-A: You can exchange the receipt tokens in a liquidity pool, reclaim the deposit (with a discount), redeem the deposit (waiting period), or redeem the deposit and borrow against it once borrowing is enabled.
+A: You can exchange the receipt tokens in a liquidity pool, reclaim the deposit (with a discount), redeem the deposit (waiting period), or start redemption and borrow against the active redemption if the asset and facility are configured for borrowing.

 **Q: Will USDS deposits be lent out to earn yield?**
 A: USDS deposits are deposited into the sUSDS vault to earn the Sky Savings Rate.
 The goal is to maintain a low-risk approach while generating yield for the protocol.